-With PRISM, we have optimized stereopure oligonucleotides that promote efficient exon skipping in vitro, ex vivo, and in vivo to restore protein production.
-In our exon-skipping programs, as with our other modalities, the sequence, chemistry and backbone stereochemistry of oligonucleotides impact their activity.
+With PRISM, we have optimized stereopure oligonucleotides that promote efficient splicing in vitro, ex vivo, and in vivo to restore protein production.
+In our splicing programs, as with our other modalities, the sequence, chemistry and backbone stereochemistry of oligonucleotides impact their activity.